Below are questions we frequently hear from patients who are interested in learning more about our prosthetics and orthotics services.

 Monthly payment plans and a charitable funding program are offered to help alleviate your financial burden if your insurance does not make full payment.

-Orthotics & Prosthetics services are housed together in one convenient location in downtown Grand Rapids.
+Orthotics & Prosthetics + Bionics services are housed together in one convenient location in downtown Grand Rapids.
 We are located in Suite 1100 on the First Floor in the West Addition of Mary Free Bed Rehabilitation Hospital at 235 Wealthy St. SE in downtown Grand Rapids.

 Click here for a map and parking directions.

 Hours are 8 am – 5 pm, Monday – Friday

 Call 616.840.8007 or 800.474.0324

 Our offsite Orthotics & Prosthetics + Bionics’ services allow us to serve even more people throughout West Michigan.
 You can find us in these cities:

 • Holland, 12662 Riley St., Suite 140 – 8 am-4:30 Monday-Friday – 616.392.6240 or 800.474.0324